cchaine/ECAP5-DPROC/docs/src/arch/2_overall-description.rst

 .. requirement:: U_HARDWARE_INTERRUPT_02

-   ECAP5-DPROC shall jump to a software-configurable address when it is interrupted.
+   ECAP5-DPROC shall jump to a hardware-configurable address when it is interrupted.

-The memory address at which ECAP5-DPROC shall jump to when interrupted is not specified by the user.

 .. requirement:: U_DEBUG_01